circleci/circleci-docs/jekyll/_docs/configuration.md

   build_dir: api
 ```

-Circle will run its inference as well as all build commands from that directory.
+CircleCI will run its inference as well as all build commands from that directory.

 <h2 id="artifacts">Specifying custom artifacts directories and files</h2>